nclaburn/LightBox/README.md

     Basic usage: lightboxMakeClient.py -m TARGET
     Command line options:
     -h --help show this help screen
     -m --maketarget= The make target to execute.
-This parameter is required' -a --address=[%s] The IP address of the sever.
+This parameter is required -a --address=[%s] The IP address of the sever.
 Default is <host>
     -p --port=[%s] The port the LightBox server is listening on. default is <port>`